-Well, there are many people that believe a sea monster lives in these waters...and they call her "Nessie".
-There has been dozens upon dozens of sightings of her, some say they've even seen her cross a road and slither back into the Loch's cold waters.
+There are many people that believe a sea monster lives in the Loch Ness waters, and they call her Nessie.
+There have been dozens upon dozens of sightings of her, some say they've even seen her cross a road and slither back into the Loch's cold waters.
 The first sighting of Nessie was in the year of 1934, with many more to follow.
-The description given by most witnesses tells of a creature with a long neck, broad body, and long wide tail...similar to the plesiosaurus (a prehistoric dinosaur type creature).
+The description given by most witnesses tells of a creature with a long neck, broad body, and long wide tail, similar to the plesiosaurus (a prehistoric dinosaur).
 My question is, how could one survive this long?
-There would have to have been more than one in order to survive this long...so does that mean there is at least two that mate and create more?
-There has always been pictures taken of this supposed monster of the Loch Ness waters.
+There would've had to have been more than one in order to survive this long, so does that mean there is at least two that mate and create more?
+There have been many pictures taken of this supposed monster of the Loch Ness waters.
 When I look at them, I see either a giraffe or elephant's trunk protruding from the waters.
-But then again, I guess anything is possible.
+What do you think?

 The Giant Man-Eating Squid

-If you have ever read Jules Vernes' 20,000 Leagues Under the Sea, you will remember the terrifying part of the giant man-eating squid with tentacles like that of a nest of anacondas.
-This fictional book used some of the oldest myths of the sea, including the giant squid myth.
-But here's the scariest part of this hundreds-year-old sea myth...it was based on reality!
+If you have ever read Jules Vernes' 20,000 Leagues Under the Sea, you will remember the terrifying part of the giant man-eating squid with tentacles that look like a nest of anacondas.
+This fictional book was inspired by some of the oldest myths of the sea, including the giant squid myth.
+But here's the scariest part of this hundreds-year-old sea myth, it was based on reality!

-That's right...the giant squid has been proven to exist...and now, there is an even larger and more ferocious cousin of the giant squid perusing the seas of the Arctic.
+That's right!
+The giant squid is real and in existence today.
+Now, there is an even larger and more ferocious cousin of the giant squid perusing the seas of the Arctic.
 It's name - the COLOSSAL squid.
 The last picture on the right is a real-life picture taken of a colossal squid.
-It was found by a fishing boat off the coast of Antarctica, with eyes as big as plates and even sharp hooks connected to some of its suction cups!
+It was found by a fishing boat off the coast of Antarctica, with eyes as big as plates and sharp hooks connected to some of its suction cups!
 Weighing in at nearly a thousand pounds, these sea creatures are speculated to be very fast animals, traveling in speeds up to 20 MPH in the water and are even believed to have the ability to launch themselves out of the water upon will.
 I can see how myths of giant squid got started!
-Isn't it funny how people don't believe in things and then they turn out to be totally true?
-Maybe we'll eventually find out that Nessie really does exist!
-A colossal squid has been found...what next?

-Mermaids are mythical sea creatures that spark happy thoughts in the minds of most of the world's youth today; however, did you know that many sailors throughout the ages believed in this myth of the sea wholeheartedly and would tell you that they were not nice creatures?
+Mermaids are mythical sea creatures that have inspired writers and movie producers for decades; however, did you know that many sailors throughout the ages believed in mermaids wholeheartedly and would tell you that they were not nice creatures?
 Belief in mermaids date back to the biblical times, specifically in the Babylonian empire.
-The Babylonians believed in gods and goddesses which were half man-half fish sea creatures, that resided in the sea and ruled the sea's sometimes treacherous waters.
+The Babylonians believed in gods and goddesses which were half-man-half-fish sea creatures, that resided in the sea and ruled the seas.

 In Greece, sirens were sometimes pictured as mermaids and they were considered to be extremely dangerous and, if seen, very bad luck.
-Sirens were thought to be demoted goddesses that were stranded on an island in the Mediterranean, as punishment for some deed they could not (or would not) fulfill for a much stronger, ancient Greek Goddess.
-The tales said that they would sing a beautifully enchanting song, which would lure sailors (whether by ship or by swimming) towards the island that they dwelled upon.
-Unfortunately, before the men or ships could make it to the island, their bodies or vessels would be dashed upon the jagged rocks surrounding the forbidden island.
-Check out my hub on Sirens here to learn more about these seductive mythological sea creatures: http://hubpages.com/hub/Sirens-Beautiful-Yet-Dangerous-Mythological-Creatures.
+Sirens were thought to be demoted goddesses that were stranded on an island in the Mediterranean, as punishment for some deed they refused to fulfill for a much stronger, ancient Greek Goddess.
+The tales said they would sing a beautifully enchanting song, which would lure sailors (whether by ship or by swimming) towards their island.
+Unfortunately, before the men or ships could make it to the island, their bodies or vessels would be dashed upon the jagged rocks.

-Mermaids have been beautifully written into love stories and fairy tales, some traversing into modern-day movies, such as Disney's The Little Mermaid and the 80's film - Splash.
-Personally I love the idea of mermaids and mermen living their lives at a beautiful kingdom in the bottom of the ocean.
-To this day, many people still believe the existence of mermaids/mermen is possible...or at least it could have happened in centuries past.
-The idea has been discredited by historians and scientists, as they say sailors' sightings of mermaids can be attributed to other proven sea creatures, such as seals, dolphins or even manatees.
-Look at the picture to the right, this is a comparison of a manatee's appearance and what we believe a mermaid's appearance might be.
-That would be a BIG mistake for whole crews of sea-men to make!
+Mermaids have been a part of many beautiful love stories and fairy tales, some inspiring modern day movies, such as Disney's The Little Mermaid and the 80's film - Splash.
+And more recently the movie The Shape of Water and TV show Siren.
+Personally, I love the idea of mermaids and mermen living their lives at a beautiful kingdom in the bottom of the ocean.
+To this day, many people still believe the existence of mermaids is possible, or at least it could have happened in centuries past.
+The idea has been discredited by historians and scientists, as they say sailors' sightings of mermaids can be attributed to other sea creatures, such as seals, dolphins or manatees.

 Aspidochelone - Giant Whale or Turtle